 A dedicated BCNU member safety and support phone line has been established to respond to nurses who have occupational health and safety and labour relations concerns related to COVID-19.
-This phone line is available to all nurses who require urgent assistance from 0700 - 2300, seven days per week.
+This phone line is available to all nurses who require urgent assistance from 0900 - 2100, Monday to Friday.

 Confirm the employer has site-specific engineering and administrative controls to minimize risk of exposure.

 Know the Personal Protective Equipment (PPE) available for workers at your site, and any related policies and procedures for PPE usage.

 Follow up with BCNU members to find out if they are trained in administrative and engineering controls, and effective use of PPE.

 If you know BCNU members who may be at high risk of exposure to communicable diseases (e.g. Emergency Room nurses, Public Health nurses) who don’t have updated mask fit testing, formally request testing ASAP.

 Encourage members to request applicable training in the exposure control plan, developed to minimize risk of exposure.

 Inform members of their right to refuse unsafe work in accordance with Section 3.12 of OH&S Regulation.